Benicar HCT Side Effects

-Gastrointestinal side effects of olmesartan have been reported in 0.5% to 1% of patients, including abdominal pain, dyspepsia, gastroenteritis, and nausea.
+Gastrointestinal side effects of olmesartan have been reported in 0.5% to 1% of patients, including abdominal pain, dyspepsia, diarrhea, gastroenteritis, and nausea.
 Vomiting has also been reported in postmarketing experience.

 Gastrointestinal side effects associated with HCTZ are unusual, and include case reports of pancreatitis and acute cholecystitis.

 Genitourinary side effects of olmesartan have included urinary tract infection (0.5% to 1%).

 Hematologic side effects of olmesartan have included small decreases in hemoglobin (0.3 g/dL) and hematocrit (0.3 vol%).
 Cases of immune complex hemolytic anemia, aplastic anemia, and thrombocytopenia have been reported following HCTZ administration.